sentrilite/windows/WINDOWS_SECURITY_RULES_DESCRIPTION.md

 5. **False Positives**: Some rules may generate false positives in specific environments.
 Review and tune rules based on your organization's security policies.

+6. **Sysmon Requirements**: Sysmon detection rules (IDs 35-42) require Microsoft Sysmon to be installed and configured on the Windows host.
+Some rules require specific Sysmon event IDs to be enabled (e.g., Event ID 10 for `sysmon_process_access_lsass`).

+7. **Sysmon Event Log**: Sysmon rules query the `Microsoft-Windows-Sysmon/Operational` event log.
+Ensure Sysmon is properly configured and the event log is accessible.

 ---

-*This document describes 33 Windows security rules covering network security, system configuration, user management, persistence mechanisms, and compliance checks.*
+*This document describes 44 Windows security rules covering network security, system configuration, user management, persistence mechanisms, Sysmon detection, credential access, and compliance checks.*